DavesCodeMusings/raspberry-cobbler/docs/phase6.md

 fi
 ```

+> Be sure to use `chmod +x /etc/network/if-up.d/ntpd.sh` or you will be sad when it doesn't run.

-Adding this will cause _ntpd_ to start (at the same time _inetd_ starts) when the _eth0_ interface comes up.
+Adding this script will cause _ntpd_ to start (at the same time _inetd_ starts) when the _eth0_ interface comes up.
 This means the Pi will have an accurate time as soon as the network connection is available.

 > _start-stop-daemon_ is used again, just like we did when starting _inetd_.
 But this time, there is a `-l` parameter passed to the process being started (_ntpd_).
 We need to add `--` before any parameters for _ntpd_ so _start-stop-daemon_ will pass them on instead of trying to interpret them.
 This would be equivalent to typing `ntpd -l` at the command prompt.